Generic Name: tedizolid (Intravenous route)

-Tedizolid injection is used to treat bacterial skin and skin structure infections.
-It belongs to the family of medicines called antibiotics.
-It works by killing bacteria or preventing their growth.
+Tedizolid injection is used to treat acute bacterial skin and skin structure infections (ABSSSI).
+It belongs to the class of drugs called antibiotics.
+Tedizolid works by killing bacteria or preventing their growth.

 This medicine is to be given only by or under the direct supervision of your doctor.